Madeleine Moon: Parliamentary career

 Moon has lived and worked around Bridgend for over 29 years, is a former mayor of Porthcawl and was a councillor for Porthcawl for 13 years.
 She was elected MP for the Bridgend constituency at the 2005 general election.

 Madeleine Moon was Parliamentary Private Secretary (PPS) to Lord Drayson, Minister for Science in the Department for Science, Innovation and Skills.

 In 2007 and 2008, Moon received a higher public profile due to an increased number of suicides of young people in her constituency.
 She agreed with South Wales Police that the suicides are not connected but has been critical of media coverage.

 Madeleine Moon has written and spoken extensively on prison reform and policing.
 In 2014 she called for the armed forces to overhaul their policies on investigating bullying.

 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 In November 2018 she was elected in Halifax, Nova Scotia as President of the NATO Parliamentary Assembly.
 She also became a member of the UK Delegation to the Assembly in 2010.

-She stood in the 2019 general election but lost her seat to Conservative Jamie Wallis.
+She stood in the 2019 general election but lost her seat to Conservative Jamie Walis.